 Why was the Grot dispelled?

-His gaze fell upon Debora, beside which Gwen Song, the junior Void Mage, was held captive by a prison of sand.
-Jones was one who had come to him, citing that she’d bore witness to Kilroy’s confession of harbouring and abetting a Void Mage conspiracy.
-He’d then worked with her in secret, going as far as to promise her an apprenticeship in exchange for whatever memory he'd extract from her.
+Walken's eyes fell upon Debora, beside which Gwen Song, the junior Void Mage, was held captive by a prison of sand.
+Jones was one who had come to him, citing that she'd bore witness to Kilroy's confession of harbouring and abetting a Void Mage conspiracy.
+He'd then worked with Debora in secret, going as far as to promise her an Apprenticeship in exchange for whatever memory he'd extract from her.
 With so much evidence at hand, he'd been confident that Gwen Song and Henry Kilroy was conspiring against the Tower's interests.

-He observed Debora's change in demeanour the moment Elizabeth materialised.
-He'd seen that nervous look before; it was the look of a dog expecting admonishment from its master.
+Now, however, observing Debora's change in demeanour, Walken realised he'd seen that nervous look before; it was the look of a dog expecting admonishment from its Master.

+Such upset seethed in Walken's chest!
 He wanted nothing more than to have an hour alone with Debora in an isolation chamber, strapped to a chair while a Compel Truth enchantment stripped her mind.
 Perhaps, Walken thought regretfully.
-Perhaps that should have been their first stop when she'd approached him.
+Mayhap, that should have been the first stop when she had first approached him.

 "Eric," a Message spell privately bloomed next to his ear.
 It was Irene Ferris, his fellow Magister whom he'd thought had made her bed with Kilroy.
 "Whatever is happening, we have to survive this.
 Even if Kilroy and de Botton are both gone, we cannot allow the Tower to fall into this woman's hands.
 At worst, I'd rather see the Tower burn than see it usurped."

-Walken’s response was interrupted by the sight of Debora, who had been entirely passive the whole while, proceeding to present herself in front of Elizabeth Sobel.
+Walken's response was interrupted by the sight of Debora, who had been entirely passive the whole while, proceeding to present herself before Elizabeth Sobel.

-Debora moved, followed dangerously by the bloodshot eyes of the gathered.
+Debora moved, followed dangerously by the steel-like gaze of the gathered.
 She knelt upon one knee and supplicated before the Void Mage, bowing her head close to the ground as though she was exalting a deity.

 "Eric!"
 Sensing his hesitation; Ferris' voice took on a tone of desperate urgency.
 "Henry is gone, we're on the same side now!
 There's been a conspiracy, and you've been played.
 Eric, please.
 Don't go down this path any further, do what is best for you and the Tower, for the Faction!"